AlfonsoJLuna/chip8swemu/platform/gameandwatch/README.md

 ### Prerequisites

+1. Ensure you have the following packages installed on your system and available on the PATH: `git`, `make`, `arm-none-eabi-gcc`, `openocd`.
-1. Follow [this guide](https://github.com/ghidraninja/game-and-watch-backup) to install the required packages and prepare your device.
+2. Follow [this guide](https://github.com/ghidraninja/game-and-watch-backup) to backup and prepare your device.
-2. Clone this repository, including the submodules: `git clone --recurse-submodules https://github.com/AlfonsoJLuna/chip8swemu`.
+3. Clone this repository, including the submodules: `git clone --recurse-submodules https://github.com/AlfonsoJLuna/chip8swemu`.

 ### Adding games